notbaab/YUNOSOC/README.md

 Do you want a very power testing framework?
 One that will show you your regression?
 Want a way automatically save test suites for latter?
 How about a tool that allows for easy sharing of tests?

-If all those sound great, **you on the wrong fucking page**.
+If all those sound great, **your on the wrong fucking page**.
 You probably want [YUNO](https://github.com/bulatb/yuno).

 This is YYUNOSOC.
-A perl script for those to lazy to learn YUNO.
+A perl script for those to lazy to learn how YUNO works.
 It loops over a directory called tests, runs anything that has a .rc extension and compares the output your compiler got with an rc.out file.
 It then makes a pretty html page with the results.
 There are some arguments you can pass the script to make it not run the entire suite, see usage or type

     perl runTests.pl -h.

-However if you don't want to learn YUNO you probaly are lazy and work scroll down to the usage section.
+However if you don't want to learn YUNO you probaly are lazy and won't scroll down to the usage section.
 Just run

     perl runTests.pl
 In you compiler directory with the test directory provided here and then you don't have to read anything else if you